ARCHIPINI, TORTRICINAE, TORTRICIDAE, TORTRICOIDEA

 The caterpillars are an orchard pest, attacking the fruit of:

 but have been found attacking plants in many other families including

 The caterpillars live in shelters composed of leaves joined with silk.

-The adult moth of this species has cream wings, with a dark patch near the middle of the costa on each forewing.
+The adult moth has pale brown wings, with the forewings having dark markings including a diagonal dark patch near the middle of the costa.
+The natural posture has a bell-shaped outline.
 The wingspan is about 2 cms.

 The pheromones of this species have been investigated.